History of Zimbabwe

 Until roughly 2,000 years ago, what would become Zimbabwe was populated by ancestors of the San people.
 Bantu inhabitants of the region arrived and developed ceramic production in the area.
 A series of trading empires emerged, including the Kingdom of Mapungubwe and Kingdom of Zimbabwe.
 In the 1880s, the British South Africa Company began its activities in the region, leading to the colonial era in Southern Rhodesia.

+In 1965, the colonial government declared itself independent as Rhodesia, but largely failed to secure international recognition and faced sustained internal opposition in the Rhodesian Bush War.

-Following the Lancaster House Agreement of 1979 there was a transition to internationally recognized majority rule in 1980.
-The United Kingdom granted Zimbabwe independence on 18 April that year.
-In the 2000s Zimbabwe's economy began to deteriorate due to various factors, including the imposition of economic sanctions by western countries led by the United Kingdom and widespread corruption in government.
+After fifteen years of war, following the Lancaster House Agreement of 1979 there was a transition to internationally recognised majority rule in 1980.
+The United Kingdom, which had never recognised Rhodesian independence, briefly imposed direct rule in order to grant independence on 18 April that year as the new country of Zimbabwe.
+In the 2000s Zimbabwe's economy began to deteriorate due to various factors, including the imposition of economic sanctions by Western countries led by the United Kingdom and widespread corruption in government.
 Economic instability caused many Zimbabweans to emigrate.
 Prior to its recognized independence as Zimbabwe in 1980, the nation had been known by several names: Rhodesia, Southern Rhodesia, and Zimbabwe Rhodesia.

-Pre-Colonial era (1000–1852)
+Pre-Colonial era (150,000 BCE – 1852 CE)

+Prehistory

+By 150,000 BC, Homo sapiens had migrated to the region now known as Zimbabwe from East Africa.
 Prior to the arrival of Bantu speakers in present-day Zimbabwe the region was populated by ancestors of the San people.
 The first Bantu-speaking farmers arrived during the Bantu expansion around 2000 years ago.

 These Bantu speakers were the makers of early Iron Age pottery belonging to the Silver Leaves or Matola tradition, of the third to fifth centuries A.D., found in southeast Zimbabwe.
 This tradition was part of the eastern stream of Bantu expansion (sometimes called Kwale) which originated west of the Great Lakes, spreading to the coastal regions of southeastern Kenya and north eastern Tanzania, and then southwards to Mozambique, south eastern Zimbabwe and Natal.
 More substantial in numbers in Zimbabwe were the makers of the Ziwa and Gokomere ceramic wares, of the fourth century A.D.
 Their early Iron Age ceramic tradition belonged to the highlands facies of the eastern stream, which moved inland to Malawi and Zimbabwe.
 Imports of beads have been found at Gokomere and Ziwa sites, possibly in return for gold exported to the coast.

 A later phase of the Gokomere culture was the Zhizo in southern Zimbabwe.
 Zhizo communities settled in the Shashe-Limpopo area in the tenth century.
 Their capital there was Schroda (just across the Limpopo River from Zimbabwe).
 Many fragments of ceramic figurines have been recovered from there, including figures of animals and birds, and also fertility dolls.
 The inhabitants produced ivory bracelets and other ivory goods.
 Imported beads found there and at other Zhizo sites, are evidence of trade, probably of ivory and skins, with traders on the Indian Ocean coast.